Report Section

 View measurement options here

-• Please update your measurement categories to represent how you plan to measure your outcomes by the end of your report period.
+- Please update your measurement type to represent how you plan to measure your outcomes by the end of your report period.
 It seems likely that many of your outcomes will be measured through tracking tools or estimated through existing evidence.

 Beneficiaries